MercierCharles/MercierCharles.github.io/research.md

 Cluster 1 — “Reddit Meta and Drama”
 Exhibits similar patterns, with high caps usage (rant-style posts) and strong emotional volatility

 These clusters aren’t just negative—they have recognizably toxic linguistic signatures.

-So what does this mean in terms of moderation?
-This information tells us that we want to focus manual moderation, a limited resource, into communities in the same types as cluster 1 and cluster 7.
-By focusing on these specific clusters, we can ensure that our limited resource of moderation manpower can be applied in places where it is most effecting.
+On the other hand, a few clusters stand on the opposite side of the spectrum:

+Cluster —
+Cluster —

+ What does this tell us in terms of our new app?

+It suggests that manual moderation—a limited resource—should be concentrated on communities resembling clusters 1 and 7.
+Targeting these clusters allows us to deploy our moderation efforts where they will have the greatest impact.

 ## 5. Some good news: metrics over time